 - What did you do before you became a project manager?
 I did a variety of things including general administration, managing a residential care financial assessment team in a social services department, managing a debt control team for a local authority, being a team manager for a lottery distributor, to name a few.

 - When and why did you become a project manager?
 In 2001 I was working as a team manager for an organisation that was merging with another organisation.
-They advertised a Special Projects Manager role to support the integration of the Operations of the two organisations.
-I was fortunate to get the job and that is where it all began.
-I had no experience of formal project management at that point so I was lucky to get the job.
+They advertised a special projects manager role to support the integration of the operations of the two organisations.
+I was fortunate to get the job as I had no experience of formal project management at that point and that is where it all began.

 - How has your background working in another profession helped (or hindered!) you as a project manager?
 I think my background helped because I was able to utilise my transferable skills of planning, attention to detail, good communication skills and adaptability.

-- The Association for Project Management is now the chartered body for project management professionals and is developing a Chartered Standard.
+- The Association for Project Management is now the Chartered body for project management professionals and is developing a Chartered standard.
 What will Chartered Project Professional status mean to you in the future?
-I think Chartered Standard is great and will professionalise the industry and drive up standards.
-In project manager terms it will help organisations identify the ‘real deal’ from the people who simply obtain a Prince 2 qualification and then start marketing themselves as project managers without any real experience.
+I think establishing a Chartered standard is great and will professionalise the industry and drive up standards.
+In project manager terms it will help organisations identify project professionals who demonstrate that standard compared to those who who may have a qualification but no professional commitment.

-- Finally, what is the one item that you cannot live without and why (it doesn’t need to be PM related!?)
+- Finally, what is the one item that you cannot live without and why (it doesn’t need to be project management-related!?)
 A robust and realistic plan that is reviewed and updated regularly (including a Plan B) because everything that happens in a project hangs off that plan.